Blog Post Updated on: May 16, 2022.

 - Ski lodge retreat.
 If your log cabin is situated near a ski resort, why not convert the screened in porch into a lodge-type retreat?
 Include a fireplace or wood stove as the focal point.
 Place chairs around the fireplace area, along with a small bar along the back wall for serving up warm drinks after a tough day on the slopes.
 Hang a ski or snowboard rack on the wall next to pegs for ski jackets; purchase a ski boot holder that fits beneath the coats, or create a shelf along the wall to place the boots on.

 - Bed and Breakfast.
-Give your space a bed and breakfast feel by creating two distinct spaces: one for dining, one for relaxing.
+Give your space a bed and breakfast feel by creating two distinct spaces: one for dining and one for relaxing.
 Place a small, cozy table out from the front door and a loveseat-sized sofa and cozy chair together as a reading area.
 Purchase a wooden basket to hold magazines along with a variety of rustic pillows to decorate the space.

 Learn More About Screen Rooms